 Even amidst the collection of low, one story cottages that now surround it, and somewhat screened as is by trees, the building still stands out as a landmark when viewed from Hillsborough Bay.
 Partially because of its landmark status the Bayfield House is listed on the Canadian Register of Heritage Properties.
 It is an unassuming building, At two and half stories the house is large when compared to its bungalow neighbours, but not overly domineering.
 It must have been much more striking when first built because early photos show it standing alone in the field overlooking Keppoch Beach.
 The building has remained.
 It is the neighbours that have changed.

 Keppoch was originally a farming district.
 The name comes from Keppoch, Airsaig,in Scotland and had been used by James Duncan for “Keppoch House” his residence looking out over the bay.
-A Dr. H.B.
-Hillcoat purchased the property in 1854 and advertised a warning to trespassers or those carrying off wood or hauling seaweed from the property.
+Dr. Henry Brougham Hillcoat purchased the property in 1854 and advertised a warning to trespassers or those carrying off wood or hauling seaweed from the property.
+By 1858 Hillcoat had returned to the United Kingdom where he drowned attempting to save one of his children in waters at Port Talbot.
 The property was later owned by William Walsh and contained 240 acres when it was offered for sale in 1905 after his death.
 In addition to farming the property was the site of a summer resort eventually becoming the Keppoch Beach Hotel.

 Slightly to the west, and closer to the shore, just beside the brook running to a shallow cove a house was built (probably in the late 1860s) for Henry Wolsey Bayfield who had purchased the property in 1866 when he retired.
 That house still stands on the site today.
 Bayfield was an Admiral and had responsibility for the early hydrographic surveys and charting of the Gulf of St. Lawrence.
 The house gradually acquired neighbours as the convenience of the shore so close to Charlottetown meant that more and more townsfolk and visitors from out of province removed to Keppoch for the summer, especially after the opening of the Hillsborough Bridge made travel from Charlottetown easier.